Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Alpha-GPC?

-For athletic performance, research shows that 600mg taken 60-90 minutes before exercise increases power output compared to placebo.
-Bellar et al. (2015, n=48) found a statistically significant 98.8 Newton increase in isometric mid-thigh pull peak force after 6 days at 600mg.
-Ziegenfuss et al. (2008) found a 14% improvement in peak bench press power and a 44-fold GH surge vs 2.6-fold placebo.
-A separate study (Perez-Pinero et al., PMC5629791) found 250mg improved maximum velocity and mechanical power during countermovement jump more than 500mg, caffeine 200mg, or placebo - suggesting a non-linear dose-response where over-saturation may be counterproductive.
-The performance research is promising but still moderate in size.
+If you're using it for the gym, the question is mostly about timing and dose.
+Research shows 600mg taken 60-90 minutes before exercise increases power output compared to a placebo.
+Bellar et al. (2015, n=48) found a statistically significant 98.8 Newton bump in isometric mid-thigh pull peak force after 6 days at 600mg.
+Ziegenfuss et al. (2008) found a 14% improvement in peak bench press power and a 44-fold spike in growth hormone versus 2.6-fold on placebo.
+One wrinkle worth knowing before you reach for the biggest dose: a separate study (Perez-Pinero et al., PMC5629791) found 250mg improved maximum velocity and mechanical power during a countermovement jump more than 500mg, caffeine 200mg, or placebo did - hinting that more isn't always better and that over-saturating may backfire.
+The performance research points the right way, but the studies are still moderate in size.

-For cognitive enhancement in healthy adults, the evidence has strengthened recently.
-Marcus et al. 2024 (n=20, DB crossover) showed both 630mg and 315mg improved executive function (Stroop performance) vs placebo.
-Tamura et al. 2021 found 400mg increased self-reported motivation without altering mood.
-This healthy-adult nootropic signal emerged primarily from 2020-2024 research.
+If you're a healthy adult hoping for a focus or memory edge, this is the newest and weakest part of the picture, so keep expectations modest.
+The signal has firmed up lately.
+Marcus et al. 2024 (n=20, DB crossover) showed both 630mg and 315mg improved executive function (Stroop performance) versus placebo.
+Tamura et al. 2021 found 400mg increased self-reported motivation without changing mood.
+Almost all of this came from 2020-2024 research, so it's early.

-For cognitive decline in elderly populations, the evidence is the strongest.
+Where the evidence is strongest is in older adults already experiencing cognitive decline.
 A large multicenter trial found that 1,200mg/day over 180 days produced significant cognitive improvements in patients with mild to moderate Alzheimer's dementia.
-A subsequent structural MRI trial found that 1,200mg/day for 36 months combined with donepezil 10mg reversed atrophy in the temporal lobe, hippocampus, and amygdala - donepezil monotherapy showed no structural improvement.
-A 2025 meta-analysis (Sagaro et al., PMID: 41426989) found Alpha-GPC significantly outperformed citicoline on overall clinical status (SCAG WMD: -3.92), though both compounds performed equally on direct memory recall.
+A later brain-imaging (MRI) trial found that 1,200mg/day for 36 months alongside the drug donepezil 10mg reversed shrinkage in the temporal lobe, hippocampus, and amygdala - while donepezil on its own showed no such structural change.
+A 2025 meta-analysis (Sagaro et al., PMID: 41426989) found Alpha-GPC beat citicoline (another choline source) on overall clinical status (SCAG WMD: -3.92), though the two were neck-and-neck on direct memory recall.

 Does It Work?
 The Evidence